huggingface/transformers/docs/source/zh/model_doc/tapas.md

 ## Overview

-The TAPAS model was proposed in [TAPAS: Weakly Supervised Table Parsing via Pre-training](https://www.aclweb.org/anthology/2020.acl-main.398) by Jonathan Herzig, Paweł Krzysztof Nowak, Thomas Müller, Francesco Piccinno and Julian Martin Eisenschlos.
+The TAPAS model was proposed in [TAPAS: Weakly Supervised Table Parsing via Pre-training](https://www.aclweb.org/anthology/2020.acl-main.398) by Jonathan Herzig, Pawe ł Krzysztof Nowak, Thomas M ü ller, Francesco Piccinno and Julian Martin Eisenschlos.
 It's a BERT-based model specifically designed (and pre-trained) for answering questions about tabular data.
 Compared to BERT, TAPAS uses relative position embeddings and has 7 token types that encode tabular structure.
 TAPAS is pre-trained on the masked language modeling (MLM) objective on a large dataset comprising millions of tables from English Wikipedia and corresponding texts.